openbmc/docs/code-update/code-update-deprecated.md

-OpenBMC non-UBI Code Update
+OpenBMC Code Update
 ===================

-Two BMC Code Updates layouts are available:
+**Important Note:**

- * Static, non-UBI layout - The default code update
+* The REST APIs described below are deprecated.

- * UBI layout - enabled via obmc-ubi-fs machine feature
+  Please follow [code-update.md](code-update.md) for the new APIs to do code update.

-This document describes the non-UBI, default code update.
-The UBI code update can be found here: [ubi-code-update.md](ubi-code-update.md)
+* The rest part of this document is still valid.

 The host code update can be found here:
 [host-code-update.md](host-code-update.md)